 ROOT CURETAGE, it is the same procedure but performed below the crown and it is often a procedure performed blindly because we intend to remove the tartar that cannot be seen, because it is below the gum and is in what we call the periodontal pocket.

 ROOT STRAIGHTENING is the indispensable complement to dental curettage and root curettage because although curettage removes the calculus, it requires smoothing to eliminate bacterial toxins that remain impregnated in the root of the tooth so that the dental surface is biologically acceptable for the gingiva and can reattach to the tooth after the cleaning procedure is done and heal.

 Dental curettage and dental straightening should not be considered as different procedures, but rather they are procedures performed simultaneously and the difference between them is due to the intensity of the movement.
 Curettage is more intense and requires more force to pop the stone.
 On the contrary, root planing is a smoother movement that aims to make the root surface very polished.

 THE OBJECTIVES OF CURETAGE AND ROOT PLANING are:

 1.- The elimination of the layer of periodontal bacteria and dental calculus.
 The bacterial flora that will be deposited on the tooth after curettage will be different and will be made up of beneficial bacteria.

 2.- Get to transform the swollen, bleeding, suppurating gums and with periodontal pockets, into healthy and firm gums.

 3.- Reduction of deep periodontal pockets in others of lesser depth.

-4. To create a root surface compatible with the restoration of healthy connective tissue and a gingival epithelium well attached to the tooth.
+4.- Create a root surface compatible with the restoration of healthy connective tissue and a gingival epithelium well attached to the tooth.